Palmyra: Syrian civil war

 Syrian government forces supported by Russian airstrikes recaptured Palmyra on 27 March 2016 after intense fighting against ISIL fighters.
 According to initial reports, the damage to the archaeological site was less extensive than anticipated, with numerous structures still standing.
 Following the recapture of the city, Russian de-mining teams began clearing mines planted by ISIL prior to their retreat.
 Following heavy fighting, ISIL briefly reoccupied the city on 11 December 2016, prompting an offensive by the Syrian Army which retook the city on 2 March 2017.

+On 7 December 2024, Palmyra was retaken by the Syrian Free Army.
+Damage to the city was heavy.

+Since the fall of Assad various plans and initiatives were disclosed in order to revitalize the area by numerous entities within Syria.
+One of such entities, the Syrian Liberal Party, currently led by Fahad al-Masri, advocated to turn Palmyra in an economic hub by connecting it by railways to major Syrian cities such as Damascus, Homs and Deir Ez-Zor and turn it into the main regional economic center.
+The SLP plan is to also construct oil refineries and networks of oil pipelines reaching Arabia, the Gulf States, Anatolia, Europe and Northern Africa.
+The Syrian transitional government stationed guards as to protect the area from further damage and has hinted at reconstruction programs in the following years, however, it has yet to give permission to license non-governmental organizations to send in experts to assess the damage to the ancient site and maybe act on it.
+Even foreign entities showcased their interest in investing in the region, with Turkiye planning to build a military base in the area.